All Episodes

 It's just an excuse.

-Is there one more McConnell here?
+Is there one more McConnell Blind here?

-Yeah, Greta said if the Supreme Court does rule with the King, this is the subsidies, so forth.
+Yeah, Greta said if the Supreme Court does rule with King, this is the subsidies, so forth.

 Never mind.

-The question's longer than is answered here.
+The question's longer than his answer here.

-Let me let me take a break.
+Let me take a break.

 I've got something else I want to tell you about anyway to get back.